Many customer experience advocates are already familiar with the basics of a Net Promoter System®.

 What Does Monetize Mean?

-According to Merriam-Webster, to monetize is to “utilize (something of value) as a source of revenue.”
+To monetize is to “utilize (something of value) as a source of revenue.”
 In this case, we are talking about generating revenue, growth, and strategy through your NPS and customer experience program.

 As crucial as it is to measure customer feedback and close the loop, only doing so through monetization ties revenue values to NPS.
 It is the step that companies struggle with the most, so let’s review the different ways companies can impact their bottom line and throw in a few best practices.